Most appointments are offered at locally based clinic settings and the service operates on a Monday-Friday between 9 am- 4 pm excluding bank holidays.

 Some children require specialist equipment to support their posture and promote movement and independence.
 These children/young people may have difficulties in sitting or standing unaided, or they may require assistance to walk.

 Specialist equipment includes:

-The physiotherapist will assess and identify appropriate equipment and then liaise with the appropriate agencies for supply and funding of the equipment.
-Most home-based equipment will be funded by Solihull Equipment Loans Service and school-based equipment funded by the school or local education authority.
+Your child’s Physiotherapist will assess and identify the required equipment and then liaise with the appropriate agencies for supply and funding of the items.
+Most home-based equipment will be funded by Solihull Equipment Loans Service and school-based equipment funded by the school or Local Education Authority.

 Support and education

-The physiotherapist will if appropriate attend relevant meetings around the child/young person’s care.
-This can include the Team Around the Family meeting and Common Assessment Framework meeting as an example.
+The Physiotherapist may attend meetings around the child/young person’s care.
+This can include the Team Around the Family meetings and Common Assessment Framework meetings.
 When required the Paediatric Physiotherapy Service will provide information for reports (for example to inform the Education and Healthcare Plan).

 Paediatric Physiotherapists work very closely with various agencies, these include:

 - Acute Hospital Paediatric Physiotherapy Services at Heartlands and Solihull Hospitals